-Lost Hills Union School District conducted an analysis of material difference between Budgeted Expenditures and Estimated Actual Expenditures.
-The total budgeted for the 2021-22 LCAP Goal 2 was \$420,847.00.
-The estimated actual expenditures for 2021-22 Goal 2 was \$396,103.23.
-This this a difference of \$24,743.77.
-The substantive difference (\$6,045.64) was in action 2, PBIS Implementation due to other funding sources being available for these purchases.
-The substantive difference (\$1,916.78) was in action 5, Anti-Bullying Training, due to the use of other funding such as the School Climate Transformation Grant funding.
-The substantive difference (\$26,568.04) was in action 8, Additional Janitorial Staff, due to not being able to fill the position until mid year.
-The substantive difference (\$3,945.03) was in action 9, Professional Development for Classified Staff, due to virtual training during the regular work hours and employees opting for Comp Time rather than their hourly rate of pay.
-The substantive difference (\$7,819.21) was in action 10, Additional Student Supervision due to bus schedules modification and students arriving 20 minutes later; less supervision was needed.
-The substantive difference (\$5,059.3) was in action 11, Chronic Absenteeism, Additional Transportation, due to not accurately tracking school district vehicle use at the beginning of the school year.
-An accurate system was developed and used for the remainder of the year.
-The substantive difference (\$10,000) was in action 12, Extracurricular Activities and Career Learning Opportunities, due to not being successful in hiring for all the positions.
-Lastly, the substantive difference (\$5,000) was in action 14, Career Exploration, due to colleges not being open for campus tours and trainings.
+Lost Hills Union School District conducted an analysis of material differences between Budgeted Expenditures and Estimated Actual Expenditures.
+The total budgeted for the 2022-23 LCAP Goal 2 was \$563,199.06 The estimated actual expenditures for 2022-23 Goal 2 was \$630,979.00.
+This is a difference of \$67,779.94.
+The substantive difference (\$5,120.39) was in action 2, PBIS Implementation due to other one time local funding sources being available for these purchases.
+The substantive difference (\$19,000.00) was in action 3, AmeriCorps Mentor due to not being successful in hiring a mentor for the Lost Hills area.
+The substantive difference (\$128,299.35) was in action 4, School Social Worker due to hiring two (2) social workers instead of one.
+The substantive difference (\$9,157.3) was in action 5, Anti-Bullying Training, due to more training and curriculum being provided.
+The substantive difference (\$9,190) was in action 6, Safe and Engaging Facilities due to some projects being pushed to the summer months.
+The substantive difference (\$8,617.71) was in action 7,

+Supplemental School Safety due to the need of additional training and supplies for afterschool and summer programs.
+The substantive difference (\$15,147.23) was in action 8, Additional Janitorial Staff, due to not being able to fill the position.
+Substitutes were used; therefore, benefits did not apply.
+The substantive difference (\$16,284.02) was in action 10, Additional Student Supervision due to the large number of students participating in before school and afterschool programing and being supervised by staff working in those programs.
+Lastly, the substantive difference (\$10,921.94) was in action 12, Extracurricular Activities and Career Learning Opportunities, due to not being able to find a music instructor for the afterschool program.